Read time 4 minutes

 For such incomplete or failed export requests, we have the “Set-Mailbox Export Request” cmdlet, which allows users to modify the export requests are pending.

-Important Points about “Set-Mailbox Export Request” cmdlet
+Important points about “Set-Mailbox Export Request” cmdlet

-• User must be Exchange administrator or have the equivalent rights
+- User must be Exchange administrator or have the equivalent rights.

-• User must be assigned Mailbox Import Export Role
+- User must be assigned Mailbox Import Export Role.

-• Available for on-premises Exchange Server only
+- Available for on-premises Exchange Server only.

-• Applicable to Exchange 2010 and later versions
+- Applicable to Exchange 2010 and later versions.

-• Used to modify export request options and rerun failed export requests
+- Used to modify export request options and rerun failed export requests.

 How to use the Set-MailboxExportRequest cmdlet?

-First of all, Exchange administrators who would be executing the cmdlet must be assigned the Mailbox Import Export Role.
+Initially, Exchange Server allows import/export with positive success rate if the roles & permission are assigned accordingly.
+Exchange administrators who would be executing the cmdlet must be assigned the Mailbox Import Export Role.
 For that, users must launch the Exchange Management Shell and run this command to assign the Mailbox Import Export Role to the “Administrator” mailbox.

 New-ManagementRoleAssignment –Role “Mailbox Import Export” –User “Administrator”